-The lines on the surface of Europa are cracks in the ice some of which are 1,850 miles long (3,000 km)
+The lines on the surface are cracks in the ice some of which are 3,000 kilometers long

 Europa is the sixth moon in distance from the planet Jupiter and the fourth largest.